 It is difficult to keep track of enemies and the direction of damage they do to you in FPS games.
-A surround headphones can be a great help to listen to enemy steps and to retaliate to the enemy’s offensive.
+Surround headphones can be a great help to listen to enemy steps and to retaliate to the enemy’s offensive.

-In almost all cases, multiplayer games are FPS based.
-To mention a few, Call Of Duty, Overwatch, Counter Strike, and Halo Infinite, etc.
+In almost all cases, multiplayer games are FPS-based.
+To mention a few, Call Of Duty, Overwatch, Counter-Strike, Halo Infinite, etc.

-Third person shooting games, on the other hand, shows the character on screen.
-In this mode the camera is slightly behind and a little above the character line of sight and the character often blocks the field of view which is annoying for many.
+Third-person shooting games, on the other hand, show the character on screen.
+In this mode, the camera is slightly behind and a little above the character’s line of sight and the character often blocks the field of view which is annoying for many.

-You will have a better view of the surrounding and how your character interacts with it.
+You will have a better view of the surroundings and how your character interacts with them.
 Also, it is easy to keep track of the direction from where the damage is being done to the character.